uchicago-cs/chiwebsite/chitcp/implementing.rst

 ::

-      The activity of the TCP can be characterized as responding to events.
+      The activity of the TCP endpoint can be characterized as responding to events.
 The events that occur can be cast into three categories: user calls, arriving segments, and timeouts.
-This section describes the processing the TCP does in response to each of the events.
-In many cases the processing required depends on the state of the connection.
+This section describes the processing the TCP endpoint does in response to each of the events.
+In many cases, the processing required depends on the state of the connection.

 So, we can think of TCP as a `state machine <https://en.wikipedia.org/wiki/Finite-state_machine>`__ where:

 -  The states are CLOSED, LISTEN, SYN\_SENT, etc.

--  The inputs are a series of events defined in `[RFC793] <https://datatracker.ietf.org/doc/html/rfc793>`__ (we describe these in more detail below)
+-  The inputs are a series of events defined in `[RFC9293] <https://datatracker.ietf.org/doc/html/rfc9293>`__ (we describe these in more detail below)

 -  The transition from one TCP state to another is based on the current